strawberryhacker/citrus-boot/README.md

 ## Summary

-Second stage bootloader / program loader for the Cinnamon® OS
+Second stage bootloader for the Citrus OS

 ## Building